Capturing Caracol Festival

 The area is the new lifestyle playground and family entertainment area which is located in the former Sta.
 Ana Racetrack in Makati City.

+Me and Carla didn’t have media passes to capture the event but good thing was we were able to manage to get to the front.
 The event started at 4:00 PM.
 We weren’t able to witness the street fair anymore as we went straight to the entertainment ground and looked for a nice spot to see the show.
 At around 5:00 PM, the participants started entering the entertainment ground one by one representing their ways of conserving the ecosystem.
 Once everyone has been introduced, the show started.
-There are 12 participants which are clustered into three groups, students from selected Elementary schools, students from selected High Schools and representatives from selected barangays.
+There are 12 participants which are clustered into three groups, students from selected Elementary schools, students from selected High Schools and representatives from selected towns.

 More than just skyscrapers, Makati City is also a home of a colorful festival.